you know that in both shops at the National Railway Museum display more Chuggington merchandise than Thomas merchandise? I

 movie, which took previously unused material from the original work.

-pushing for a return to the railway roots of Thomas?
+return to the railway roots of Thomas?

 makes Thomas the Tank Engine so unique amongst ALL children's properties is that it is so welded